jeffjl74/Eq2MapTools/README.md

 The note is saved to memory only when you press the [Save] button.

 The notes in memory are saved to disk when the program closes.

+## Program Development
+The program was developed using Visual Studio 2022.
+The project files are included in this repository.
+The single executable is created using the Build menu `Publish Selection`.